Analysis of European colonialism and colonization: Exploitation colonialism

 Exploitation colonialism is a form of colonization where foreign armies conquer a country in order to control and capitalize on its natural resources and indigenous population.
 Acemoglu, Johnson, and Robinson argue, "institutions [established by colonials] did not introduce much protection for private property, nor did they provide checks and balances against government expropriation.
 In fact, the main purpose of the extractive state was to transfer as much of the resources of the colony to the colonizer, with the minimum amount of investment possible."
 Since these colonies were created with the intent to extract resources, colonial powers had no incentives to invest in institutions or infrastructure that did not support their immediate goals.
 Thus, Europeans established authoritarian regimes in these colonies, which had no limits on state power.

 The policies and practices carried out by King Leopold II of Belgium as the absolute ruler of the Congo Free State in the Congo Basin are an extreme example of exploitation colonialism.
 E. D. Morel detailed the atrocities in multiple articles and books.
 Morel believed the Leopoldian system that eliminated traditional, commercial markets in favor of pure exploitation was the root cause of the injustice in the Congo.
-Under the "veil of philanthropic motive", King Leopold received the consent of multiple international governments (including the United States, Great Britain, and France) to assume trusteeship of the vast region in order to support the elimination of the slave trade.
+Under the "veil of philanthropic motive", King Leopold received the consent of multiple international governments (including the United States, United Kingdom, and France) to assume trusteeship of the vast region in order to support the elimination of the slave trade.
 Leopold positioned himself as proprietor of an area totaling nearly one million square miles, which was home to nearly 20 million Africans.

 After establishing dominance in the Congo Basin, Leopold extracted large quantities of ivory, rubber, and other natural resources.
 It has been estimated that Leopold made 1.1 billion in 2005 dollars by employing a variety of exploitative tactics.
 Soldiers demanded unrealistic quantities of rubber be collected by African villagers, and when these goals were not met, the soldiers held women hostage, beat or killed the men, and burned crops.
 These and other forced labor practices caused the birth rate to decline as famine and disease spread.
 All of this was done at very little monetary cost.
 M. Crawford Young observed, "[the concessionary companies] brought little capital – a mere 8000 pounds ... [to the Congo basin] – and instituted a reign of terror sufficient to provoke an embarrassing public-protest campaign in Britain and the United States at a time when the threshold of toleration for colonial brutality was high."

 The French colonial empire was the second largest in the world behind the British Empire.
 Dutch colonies (Malay archipelago, parts of India, The Cape Colony and the Guianas, of which only the east part is and was French) are labelled French in this map.

 The system of government implemented in the Congo by Leopold and later Belgium was authoritarian and oppressive.
 Multiple scholars view the roots of authoritarianism under Mobutu as the result of colonial practices.